 So if I can do that from Glasgow, what’s to stop me being in Bangalore or the Philippines?
 Absolutely nothing at all.
 I could actually already **be** there and I doubt you would notice the difference.

-About two years ago, in the interests of research we decided to see what the competition was offering – we decided to send them a couple of our own internal tasks and see what the results were.
+A while back, in the interests of research, we decided to see what the competition was offering – we decided to send them a couple of our own internal tasks and see what the results were.

 We used a couple of different offshore virtual assistant companies but strangely had a similar experience with all of them.
 Here’s my findings and top tips:

 Whether it’s the time difference or simply because they think it’s okay to miss deadlines, the work was always late.
 To mitigate this we provided the offshore assistants with www.timeanddate.com and also established that all deadlines were UK GMT time.
 Being VAs ourselves, we had a reasonable idea of how long all these tasks should take, so we weren’t guesstimating an unreasonable turnaround.
 Deadlines were still missed and I concluded that we couldn’t rely on the offshore VAs to complete anything with a set deadline – it was supposed to be saving me time, not costing me time!

 Virtually Sorted’s deadline on all work an hour long is next working day.
 Larger projects will be quoted on a case by case basis and you will get an estimated delivery time when you book your project in.